-- Departments should communicate to staff employees the importance of timely and regular attendance and develop a written unit guideline that outlines a call-in procedure.
+- 1. Departments should communicate to staff employees the importance of timely and regular attendance and develop a written unit guideline that outlines a call-in procedure.
 The call-in procedure should define when and whom an employee should call if he/she is going to be absent or tardy.
-It should also address a timeframe when an employee who will be delayed is required to notify supervision. - 2.
-Notification of any unscheduled absence or tardiness must be made as far in advance as possible.
-An employee who will be unable to report to work as scheduled, tardy, or leaving early must contact his/her supervisor or the department's designated call-in number as far in advance as possible and at the latest prior to the start of the shift.
-Notification of tardiness will not excuse it. - 3.
-Two (2) or more consecutive days of no call/no show will be considered job abandonment and result in termination of employment. - 4.
+It should also address a time frame when an employee who will be delayed is required to notify supervision. - 2.
+Time approvers are responsible for reviewing and approving time before each time approval deadline.
+It is the responsibility of the time approver to ensure the time submission is accurate. - 3.
+Notification of any unscheduled absence, tardiness, or unscheduled early departure must be made as far in advance as possible.
+An employee who will be unable to report to work as scheduled, tardy, or leaving early must contact his/her supervisor or the department's designated call-in number as far in advance as possible and at the latest prior to the start of the shift or the departure.
+Notification and acknowledgment of tardiness, unscheduled early departure, or unscheduled absence will not excuse it. - 4.
 Employees must record attendance and absences in UChicago Time or in the applicable attendance tracking records used by the Department.
-Immediate supervisors are responsible for reviewing attendance records (at least monthly) and recording occurrences, if applicable, to ensure the accuracy of the records and consistent application of department attendance guidelines and University policy. - 5.
+Immediate supervisors are responsible for reviewing and verifying attendance records (at least monthly) and recording occurrences, if applicable, to ensure the accuracy of the records and consistent application of department attendance guidelines and University policy. - 5.
 An unscheduled absence will be recorded as one (1) occurrence.
-Each tardy will be recorded as one-half (1/2) an occurrence.
+Each tardy or unscheduled early departure will be recorded as one-half (1/2) an occurrence.
 No occurrences will be recorded for scheduled absences or use of accrued sick leave as provided under University and department policy and union contract, if applicable.
 However, pattern usage, failure to provide timely notification, or failure to comply with the Sick Leave Policy may result in absences being counted as unscheduled absences. - 6.
-Occurrences will be tracked by each department based on a rolling twelve (12) month period beginning with the first unscheduled absence or tardy. - 7.
-Supervisors of employees should follow the corrective action guidelines described below to address unscheduled absences and tardiness.
-However, depending on the situation, any step may be repeated, omitted, or taken out of sequence, and the University reserves the right to effect immediate termination should it be warranted. - Verbal warning upon four (4) occurrences during any rolling twelve (12) month period. - Written warning upon six (6) occurrences during any rolling twelve (12) month period. - Final warning or suspension upon eight (8) occurrences during any rolling twelve (12) month period.
+Occurrences will be tracked by each department based on a rolling twelve (12) month period. - 7.
+Supervisors of employees should follow the corrective action guidelines described below to address unscheduled absences, tardiness, and unscheduled early departures.
+Upon four occurrences, each two occurrences thereafter will advance the corrective action process, up to and including termination of employment.
+However, depending on the situation, corrective action may be accelerated, repeated, or taken out of sequence, and the University reserves the right to effect immediate termination should it be warranted.

+- Verbal warning upon four (4) occurrences. - Written warning upon six (6) occurrences. - Final warning or suspension upon eight (8) occurrences. - Termination of employment upon ten (10) occurrences.